Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 Carl Barkemeyer, Criminal Defense Attorney understands and acknowledges how tough it is when you’re accused of a crime, arrested and detained.
 It is one of the most difficult and trying times in one’s life.
 Because of this, we have made ourselves available to be reached at any time of the day.
 We are ever ready to help you fight for, defend and protect your rights as a citizen.
 Remember that your rights are still intact until you are convicted.
 Bearing this in mind, our Ascension criminal lawyers do all we can to get a favorable outcome for your case.

-Tell us your situation and let's help you out.
+Tell us your situation and let’s help you out.
 Remember that every crime is too broad to be handled alone and without judicial help.
 In as much as you think you can do it all by yourself, you need to get a professional criminal defense attorney in Ascension Parish to help you with all your judicial proceedings.
+Contact us at 225-964-6720 if you need help.